ThanasisKouras/Healthcare-Analytics-Dashboard/README.md

 # Healthcare-Analytics-Dashboard
-A dashboard about the patients' Emergency Room visit
+A Power BI dashboard about the patients' Emergency Room visit

+## Dataset Description